Service Children's Education: History

 During the 1980s, the British Families Education Service (BFES) was renamed Service Children's School (SCS).
 In 1997 it took its current name Service Children's Education (SCE).
 Despite the various changes to the name and administration, it continues the mission of its predecessors: providing education for the children of British Armed Forces personnel.
 Former teachers who taught in SCE schools or under its previous incarnations the BFES and SCS may join the BFES/SCE Association.

-In 2001 the records of the British Families Education Service / Service Children's Education Association were deposited at the Institute of Education, University College London.
-The papers chart the establishment and development of the BFES.
-Since then numerous additions have been made to the collection and material is continuously being acquired.
+In 2001 a collection of archives of the British Families Education Service / Service Children's Education Association was deposited at UCL Special Collections.
+The papers can be used to research the history of the schools and the lives of the teachers working in them.
+UCL Special Collections does not hold the official records of the British Families Education Service (BFES), Service Children's Schools (SCS) or Service Children's Education (SCE).
+These were the formal bodies responsible for the education of children of British Forces and the Ministry of Defence personnel stationed outside of the UK.
+The formal records are held by The National Archives.
+Log books of some schools are held by the National Army Museum.

 Management

 Headquarters and offices

-SCE are headquartered at Trenchard Lines, Upavon, Wiltshire.
+SCE were headquartered at Trenchard Lines, Upavon, Wiltshire.
 The business support office are co-located with that of the Children's Education and Advisory Service since August 2012.

 SCE was headquartered in the Wegberg Military Complex in Wegberg, Germany, until 2012.
 It briefly moved to JHQ Rheindahlen, until that base closed, too, in 2013.

 In addition SCE had offices in Bielefeld, Germany and Episkopi Cantonment, Cyprus.